leeoniya/dropcss/README.md

 ```

 - `shouldDrop` is called for every CSS selector that could not be matched in the `html`.
 Return `false` to retain it or `true` to drop it.
 Additionally, this hook can be used to log all removed selectors.
 - `keepText` - By default, DropCSS will remove all text nodes from the HTML before processing further since very few CSS selectors can actually target text.
 Not having to process text nodes is a significant performance boost.
 However, a few uncommon pseudo-classes like `:blank` and `:empty` do assert on text nodes.
-If combined as e.g. `:not(:empty)`, this could result wongful removal, or wrongful retention.
+If combined as e.g. `:not(:empty)`, this could result wrongful removal, or wrongful retention of selectors.
 Setting `keepText` to `true` will leave all text nodes in place to allow for this to work properly at the expense of performance.

 ---
 ### Features